Save payment details during payment

 rather than http://

 The Payment Element renders a dynamic form that allows your customer to pick a payment method.
-Depending on their payment method, the form automatically requests that the customer fills in all necessary payment details.
+For each payment method, the form automatically asks the customer to fill in all necessary payment details.

 when creating the Elements